 Lag Period Action 4 hrs.
 DBA Support notified in order to understand the transactions responsible and continue to monitor apply progress.
+SSC made aware if lag is occurring during or just before core hours.
 8 hrs.
 DBA Support notified.
 Are the original problems reoccurring?
 Is it the same or a similar transaction?
 12 hrs DBA Support notified.
 Are the original problems reoccurring?
 4 th -Line Support notified of the cause and progress.